philliphresh/pnf-inator-2021/README.md

 # Aren’t you a little old to be watching Phineas and Ferb?

 Yes, yes I am.
-I love Phineas and Ferb.
-From the jokes to the songs to the inators, everything about it brings me joy.
-Going through a recent watch on Disney+ inspired me to analyze Phineas and Ferb data, specifically, specifically focusing on the music in the show.
+Phineas and Ferb was Disney a television series that aired from 2007 to 2015, with the occasional one-off movies following it’s wrap.
+I love Phineas and Ferb!
+From the jokes, to the songs, to the inators, everything about it brings me joy.
+Going through a recent watch on Disney+ inspired me to analyze Phineas and Ferb data, specifically, focusing on the music in the show.

 # Hey, where’s the data from?